 Using a Twitter client like Tweetdeck, you can easily create separate timelines for your lists.
 This helps you distinguish the most interesting people for your business from the crowd so you can pay extra attention to what they say.

 Step 9: Finding local customers to engage with

 The last item we want to focus on for you and your business is finding local customers to engage with.
 A lot of time, the internet focuses on the entire world, and you can engage with people on the other side of the globe.
 And even though that is true, one of the strengths of Twitter is also the ability to focus on the things happening in your neighborhood.

 Not all businesses are operating on a global scale, and those people are local to local customers.
 Twitter is there to help you find potential customers who live and work near your business.

 Using Twitter Advanced Search, you can identify these people and start engaging with them.
-For this, to work you need to enable location sharing on your account, but after that, you can the “Near this place” feature to find your potential customers.
+For this to work, you need to enable location sharing on your account, but after that, you can use the “Near this place” feature to find your potential customers.

 How to advertise on Twitter